← Home

 Area Before After

-Recovery QR Plaintext mnemonic Encrypted (ChaCha20-Poly1305)
+Recovery backup Plaintext mnemonic Encrypted (ChaCha20-Poly1305); steganographic Photo Backup option

 Mnemonic at rest Keychain only SE-encrypted + Keychain